w3f/polkadot-wiki/website/translated_docs/ar/kusama-claims.md

 ![Claim Step 3](assets/kusama/claim/claim-3.png)

-At this point you will see a success message if everything went right and your KSM will now be in the account that you claimed to.
+At this point, you will see a success message if everything went right and your KSM will now be in the account that you claimed to.
 Congratulations you can now participate in aspects of the Kusama network such as [governance](learn-governance) and [staking](learn-staking).
-During the soft launch period balance transfers will not be enabled.
+During the soft launch, period balance transfers will not be enabled.

 ![Claim Step 4](assets/kusama/claim/claim-4.png)]